Two US service members also were killed in operation near Kunduz

 The troops came under fire during what the US military said this week was a mission to train, advise and assist its Afghan partners in clearing a Taliban position and disrupting the organization’s operations in Kunduz district.

 “On behalf of all of US Forces - Afghanistan (USFOR-A), today’s loss is heartbreaking and we offer our deepest condolences to the families and friends of our service members who lost their lives today,” said Gen. John Nicholson, the USFOR-A commander.

 US Defense Secretary Ash Carter said he was saddened by the casualties.

 “Our service members were doing their part to help the Afghans secure their own country while protecting our homeland from those who would do us harm,” he said in a statement.
 “We will honor their sacrifice by finishing our important mission in Afghanistan.”

-The deaths occurred on the same day that a Taliban mortar attack killed at least seven people attending a wedding party in Faryab province in northern Afghanistan, provincial police spokesman Kareem Youresh said.
-At least 13 people were wounded.
+Also Thursday a Taliban mortar attack killed at least seven people attending a wedding party in Faryab province in northern Afghanistan, provincial police spokesman Kareem Youresh said.

 In April, the Pentagon announced that 16 military personnel would be disciplined over a fatal US strike on a Kunduz hospital in October 2015.
 But the military maintained the strike was not a war crime because it resulted from unintentional human error and equipment failure.